 On a designated day (usually Friday afternoon after school), I have my children fill one of these out for the coming week.
 I use these forms to then build out my grocery list based on their choices, and then I go shopping over the weekend.
 It eliminates the need for guess work.
 If all four of them have chosen an apple every day, then simple math tells me we need twenty apples next week.
 If no one has chosen string cheese, then I’m not going to buy string cheese.
 I keep their form on the fridge so they can see what they chose and use it as a reminder when packing their lunch.
 For me, with four children who pack four different kinds of lunches, this tool is so helpful for keeping it all straight.

 As a word of wisdom, start simply.
-You will see on my version of this form (page 1), that there are several options in each category, but we grew into these over time.
+I am including a version of our Lunch Box Request Form from years ago, and we grew into this many options over time.
 Particularly if you have younger children, you might give two options in each category and decide when you want to offer more.
-The good news is I have included a blank version of this printable for you to edit and customize (page 2).
+You can create your own version in any word processing program, or you can write it by hand and make copies!

-I truly hope these strategies and the printable helps you and your children gear up for the coming year full of lunches.
-Here’s to stress-free school lunches!
+I truly hope these strategies help you and your children gear up for all the lunches in the coming year!